Manuel Cepeda Vargas: Marriage and children

 He married Yira Castro in 1960.
 (She died in 1981.)
 The couple had two children: Iván Cepeda Castro and María Cepeda Castro.

 Death and afterward

 Manuel Cepeda Vargas was assassinated in the streets of Bogotá on August 9, 1994.
+His killing was attributed to paramilitary groups that received support from individuals affiliated with the Colombian military.
+Two army officers were found guilty of his murder.
+A 2010 ruling by the Inter-American Court of Human Rights found the Colombian state had violated the Inter-American Convention On Human Rights in how they handled the investigation of Cepeda Vargas's death.

 A school in Bogotá and a Western Bloc of the FARC-EP front are named in his honor, although his son Iván Cepeda Castro has repudiated the use of his father's name on the part of FARC and has repeatedly condemned the actions of that guerrilla organization, reiterated who “a right and democratic society, like which it loved my father, is not constructed to end of indiscriminate attacks against the civil populace ".